M.D. Tehran Azad University, 1994

 M.Sc.
 University of London, 2001

-Research Associate, Department of Urologic Sciences, University of British Columbia
+Assistant Professor, Department of Orthopaedics, University of British Columbia

 Dr. Babak Shadgan is a clinical photonics researcher who joined the Vancouver Prostate Centre as a Research Scientist in 2014.